-- 1.11 A complaint about a specific train, ticket office or station shall be owned by the licence holder responsible for that train, ticket office or station.
-The licence holder responsible includes third party or agency staff working on behalf of the licence holder. - 1.12 A complaint about a delay will be owned by the licence holder on whose train the passenger was travelling when the delay occurred.
-This holds true remains the case even where the impact of the delay arises on another part of the journey i.e., where a delay leads to a missed connection or results in a dispute over ticket validity on a later train. - 1.13 A complaint about a ticket sale will be owned by the licence holder which sold the ticket.
-A complaint against a third party ticket retailer should be handled by the third party retailer. - 1.14 From time to time licence holders may receive complaints on matters which relate to a third party suppliers on matters such as security personnel, cleaning and catering staff, revenue protection services, suppliers of rail replacement services or car parking providers.
-Where licence holders receive a complaint about a third party supplier, they must work with their supplier to coordinate a response. - 1.15 For complaints involving more than one licence holder, the receiving licence holder should (where reasonably practical) coordinate a single response on behalf of all the licence holders involved.
+- 1.12 A complaint about a specific train, ticket office or station shall be owned by the licence holder responsible for that train, ticket office or station.
+The licence holder responsible includes third party or agency staff working on behalf of the licence holder. - 1.13 A complaint about a delay will be owned by the licence holder on whose train the passenger was travelling when the delay occurred.
+This remains the case even where the impact of the delay arises on another part of the journey e.g.i.e., where a delay leads to a missed connection or results in a dispute over ticket validity on a later train. - 1.14 A complaint about a ticket sale will be owned by the licence holder which sold the ticket.
+A complaint against a third party ticket retailer should be handled by the third party retailer. - 1.15 From time to time licence holders may receive complaints on matters which relate to third party suppliers such as security personnel, cleaning and catering staff, revenue protection services, suppliers of rail replacement services or car parking providers.
+Where licence holders receive a complaint about a third party supplier, they must work with their supplier to coordinate a response. - 1.16 For complaints involving more than one licence holder, the receiving licence holder should (where reasonably practical) coordinate a single response on behalf of all the licence holders involved.
 If the bulk of the issue(s) rest with another licence holder it is acceptable for the receiving licence holder to make arrangements to have the complaint passed to the more appropriate party.
-The complainant must be informed when their complaint is transferred to another licence holder. - 1.16 For complaints about multi-modal travel where the substance of the complaint does not fall within the ownership of the licence holder or other licence holders, licence holders are encouraged where possible to signpost the complainant to the appropriate organisation where they can raise their complaint.
+The complainant must be informed when their complaint is transferred to another licence holder.
+A complainant should not have to submit a complaint to more than one party in circumstances where a complaint involves more than one licence holder.
+In these circumstances licence holders must ensure a coordinated response.